 HCT infrastructure brings new and improved travel options to our region.
 HCT is an important element of our regional transit system and providing people with access to jobs and other opportunities.
-However, HCT investments can incentivize redevelopment of property along project corridors and have historically led to land value and rent increases.
+However, HCT investments can incentivize redevelopment of property along project corridors and have historically been one of several contributors to ongoing land value and rent increases.
 Taking intentional steps to prevent the displacement of local residents and small businesses, particularly those of lower income backgrounds and historically marginalized communities, is an important part of equitably investing in HCT.
 Building community resilience to change is a complex and multifaceted process and is not limited to one stage of an HCT project's lifecycle.
 Many elements should be put in motion during early planning, but require ongoing reassessment and engagement.